-- The proposed development will generate additional pedestrian movements in the area.
+8. The proposed development will generate additional pedestrian movements in the area.
 Pedestrian safety is to be considered in the vicinity.

-Reason: To ensure compliance with requirements of RMS. - A Road Occupancy Licence (ROL) should be obtained from Transport Management Centre for any works that may impact on traffic flows on the surrounding road network during construction activities.
+9. A Road Occupancy Licence (ROL) should be obtained from Transport Management Centre for any works that may impact on traffic flows on the surrounding road network during construction activities.
 A ROL can be obtained through https://myrta.com/oplinc2/pages/security/oplincLogin.jsf.
-Reason: To ensure compliance with requirements of RMS.

-14. Any conditions issued as part of Sydney Trains approval/certification of any documentation for compliance with the Sydney Trains conditions of consent, those approval/certification conditions will also form part of the consent conditions that the Applicant is required to comply with.
+10. Any conditions issued as part of Sydney Trains approval/certification of any documentation for compliance with the Sydney Trains conditions of consent, those approval/certification conditions will also form part of the consent conditions that the Applicant is required to comply with.